 Give students a limitation (sometimes the path to the most creative thinking!) on how they participate in the critique.
-For example: You must comment 3, and only 3, times.
+For example, you must comment three, and only three, times.

 Write a love letter or Dear John letter to a piece of art.
 Bring some student emotion into the discussion by having them explain why they love or hate the piece.

 Ask students to extend their thinking by making inferences.
 Have students look at a piece of art and create or write about what happens in the next five minutes of the scene, or in the five minutes before the scene.
 This works best for narrative pieces.